akka/akka-http/docs/src/main/paradox/migration-guide/migration-guide-10.2.x.md

 ### New ServerBuilder API to create server bindings

-To simplify binding servers (and making it more consistent between Java and Scala), a new @apidoc[ServerBuilder] API has been introduced.
+To simplify binding servers (and to make it more consistent between Java and Scala), a new @apidoc[ServerBuilder] API has been introduced.
 The most common change needed to bind a server to handle routes will be from:

 Scala